 You will be asked at the Meeting to elect our directors for the ensuing year.
-At the present time, we have nine directors, all of whom will be standing for election at the Meeting.
-After serving on our board of directors ("Board") since December 2018, Susan C. Jones resigned from the Board effective February 24, 2020 and will not stand for reelection at the Meeting.
-On March 17, 2020, Judy E. Cotte was appointed to the Board and August 31, 2020, Margaret C. Montana was appointed to the Board.
+Eight of our nine incumbent directors will be standing for re-election at the Meeting and Ms. Dutton is standing for election for the first time.
+Ms. Dutton was appointed to our board of directors (the "Board") following last year's annual meeting of shareholders.
 If each of the nominees in this Circular is elected to the Board at the Meeting, we will have nine directors.

-Unless directed otherwise, the management nominees named in the accompanying Instrument of Proxy intend to vote FOR the election of James M. Estey, Douglas P. Bloom, James J. Cleary, Judy E. Cotte, John L. Festival, Marshall L. McRae, Margaret C. Montana, Mary Ellen Peters and Steven R. Spaulding to our Board.
+Unless directed otherwise, the management nominees named in the accompanying Instrument of Proxy intend to vote FOR the election of James M. Estey, Douglas P. Bloom, James J. Cleary, Judy E. Cotte, Heidi L. Dutton, John L. Festival, Marshall L. McRae, Margaret C. Montana and Steven R. Spaulding to our Board.
 Each director elected will hold office from the date on which he or she is elected until the next annual meeting of shareholders, or until his or her successor is duly elected or appointed, unless his or her office is vacated prior to the next meeting.
 The directors will be elected individually and not as a slate.
 All director nominees have confirmed their eligibility and willingness to serve on our Board.

 The following table identifies all persons to be nominated for election as directors.
-The table also includes a brief biography of each proposed director, the number of shares each holds as at March 23, 2021, a list of their areas of expertise and a list of the committees of the Board on which each sit.
+The table also includes a brief biography of each proposed director, the number of securities each holds as at March 21, 2022, a list of the committees of the Board on which each currently sit and other relevant information for each nominee.